jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- bug on self test when resizing the terminal mid test!!!
 - time better function time function to be able to use them opstools and compute timers and timeout !
 - make version a command instead of an option, and add a `valet version` command that shows the current version and the latest release.
 Also show the extension versions ?
 - implement fs::normalizePath